The mine operator must prepare an emergency plan for the mine.

-Additional matters to be included in the emergency plan are contained at Schedule 22 of the Regulations.
+Additional matters to be included in the emergency plan are contained at Schedule 22 of the Work Health and Safety Regulations.

 The detail and complexity of the emergency plan will depend on the number of workers, and the size and complexity of the mining operation.

-In developing the emergency plan, the mine operator must consult with the local primary emergency service, the local authority if there are principal mining hazards that may impact on the local area in the event of an emergency, and any other relevant emergency services.
-The emergency plan must be tested and reviewed regularly (see Regulations 664-670).
+- the local authority if there are principal mining hazards that may impact on the local area in the event of an emergency

 The table below sets out the most common withdrawal conditions and recommends some specific items to cover off in developing procedures to address the conditions.

 |Conditions||Procedure (initial action)|